LunarG/VulkanSamples/README.md

   - Windows dependencies include:
     - Vulkan SDK required components
     - cmake
-  - Note that if you have a LoaderAndValidationLayers repository, and/or a glslang repository that are file system peers to VulkanSamplesKit, cmake will look in those repositories for headers and libraries before looking in SDK or system locations.
-Build directories in those repositories should be named "build".

 ## Kit Structure
   - The Vulkan Samples Kit is a set of source and data files in a specific